kedro-org/kedro-viz/ARCHITECTURE.md

 On initialisation, the app uses a string data token (e.g. 'json' or 'animals') to [determine the data source](CONTRIBUTING.md#data-sources).

-You can find example datasets in [/src/utils/data/](/src/utils/data/), which cover the basic API structure.
+You can find example datasets in [/src/utils/data/](/src/utils/data/), which illustrate the basic API structure.

 ## Synchronous data loading